 - Optimize

-In this article, we look at the “Setup” phase of the traffic automation process.
-You will learn the best way to start if you don’t have a web presence yet, or if you already have an existing site that may or may not have been built using WordPress.
+In this article, we look at the “Setup” phase of the automation process.
+You will learn the best way to start if you don’t have a website yet, or if you already have an existing site that may or may not have been built using WordPress.

 WordPress Traffic Blueprint – Setup

-If you haven’t got a web presence yet, then it’s really quite simple … build your site with WordPress!
+If you don’t have a website yet, it’s quite simple … build your website with WordPress!

-WordPress is the most powerful, flexible, cost-effective and the easiest to use content management system on the planet.
-We provide loads of articles, tips, and tutorials on this site about the benefits and advantages of using WordPress to grow your business online.
+WordPress is the most powerful, flexible, cost-effective and the easiest to use content management system available.
+We provide loads of articles, tutorials, and tips on this site about the benefits and advantages of using WordPress to grow your business online.

-For example, to see just how popular WordPress has become around the world, see this article: WordPress: Useful Facts And Statistics
+For example, to see just how popular WordPress is with businesses worldwide, see this article: Some Surprising Facts And Figures About WordPress Usage

-After making the choice to build your web presence with WordPress, the next step is to choose which type of WordPress platform you will use to build your web presence on.
+After choosing to build your web presence with WordPress, the next step is to choose which type of WordPress platform you will use to build your web presence on.

 WordPress Hosted Or WordPress Self-Hosted?

-With the “self-hosted” option you can download the full-featured WordPress CMS application at no cost from WordPress.org and host a WordPress site or blog using your own domain name.
+The “self-hosted” option means you can download the full-featured WordPress software for free from WordPress.org and host a WordPress site or blog under your own domain name.

-With the “hosted option”, WordPress hosts your site for free at WordPress.com.
-There are, however, some limitations on what you can and can’t do with your blog when WordPress.com hosts it for free.
+With the “hosted option”, WordPress hosts your blog for free at WordPress.com.
+There are, however, a number of limitations on what you can and can’t do with your blog when it is hosted for free at WordPress.com.

-If you plan to build a professional business presence online and you want to set up the traffic system described here, then choose the “self-hosted” WordPress platform.
-The benefits of choosing the “self-hosted” option (WordPress.org) far outweigh those of hosting a free site at WordPress.com.
+If you plan to build a professional business presence online and you want to set up the traffic system described here, then you should choose the “self-hosted” WordPress platform.
+The benefits of choosing the “self-hosted” option (WordPress.org) far outweigh those of hosting a free blog at WordPress.com.
 You get to have full control over your web presence and avoid the limitations of the hosted option.
-Keep in mind that the free hosting limitations can be overcome by upgrading to a paid option, but then why not start off with a WordPress site hosted on your own domain and avoid the hassles of upgrading later?
+Keep in mind that You can overcome the limitations of the free hosting platform by upgrading to a paid option, but then why not start off by hosting a WordPress site on your own domain and avoid the hassles of upgrading later?

-If you already own an existing web site, check first if the site has been built using WordPress.
+If you already own an existing site, check to see if it has been built using WordPress.

-If you need help with this step, check this article: Tell-Tale Signs It’s A WordPress Web Site And WordPress-Checking Tools
+If you need help with this step, check this article: The Easy Way To Tell If Your Blog Runs On WordPress

-If your website is a WP web site, move to the next step, and make sure that your site’s internal settings have been properly configured.
+If your existing blog runs on WordPress, move to the next step, and make sure that your site’s internal settings have been properly configured.
 We cover this step in more detail in another tutorial.

-(Use this simple flowchart to help you decide how to set up WordPress on your domain)
+(Use the above diagram to help you decide how to set up WordPress on your domain)

 Basically, you have two choices:

-- Replace your existing website so that your main website is powered by WordPress, or
+- Replace your existing site so that your main website is built using WordPress, or

 - Keep your existing site and add a WordPress blog.
-Your WordPress blog will then be used to drive traffic to your main web site.
+This blog will then be used to drive traffic to your main site.

-If you choose to keep your existing web site and add a WordPress blog, make sure to use the self-hosted version of WordPress, which requires your own domain name and webhosting, but allows you to fully configure your site’s settings and customize the design and style of your existing web site using a suitable theme for WordPress.
+If you choose to keep your existing site and add a WordPress-powered blog, make sure to use the self-hosted version of WordPress, which requires your own domain name and web hosting, but allows you to fully configure your site’s settings and customize the design of your existing website using an appropriate WP theme.

-To use WordPress as your main site, install it in the “root” directory of your domain (i.e. mydomainname.com).
+To use WordPress as your main website, install the software in the “root” directory of your domain name (i.e. mydomainname.com).

-If you already have an existing website, then you will want to install WordPress in a subdirectory of your domain, e.g. www.mydomainname.com/blog (you can name your subdirectory whatever you want).
+If you have an existing website, then you will want to install WordPress in a subdirectory of your domain, e.g. www.mydomainname.com/blog (you can name your subdirectory whatever you like).

-If you already have a website that you don’t want to delete or replace with a WordPress site, the other option you have is to set up your WordPress site or blog on an entirely different domain.
+If you have an existing site that you don’t want to delete or replace with a WordPress site, you can choose to set up your WordPress site or blog on an entirely different domain.

 This way: